Roomify/repairtagger-docs/_static/components/statusbar.rst

   :width: 400
   :align: center

-The rack number is generated from the last digit of the tag, and will be a number from 0-9.
+The rack number shown is the last digit of the tag, and will be a number from 0-9.
+For example, if the tag number is 4783, the rack number will be 3.
 Tapping on the rack icon will show the full tag number in the expanded section.

 Actions
 -------